SimonMaier/MarioKartHelmet/README.md

 # IMU-Joystick

-**A configurable DIY USB game controller, based on an Arduino Pro Micro and the MPU6050 accelerometer & gyroscope.**
+**A configurable DIY game controller, based on an Arduino Pro Micro and the MPU6050 accelerometer & gyroscope.**

 :video_game: